MarcelaMaris/MarcelaMaris/README.md

 A selection of end-to-end analytical projects developed during the **[TripleTen](https://tripleten.com) Data Analytics Bootcamp**.
 Each project applies real-world data analysis workflows — from data cleaning and EDA to modeling, statistical testing, and visualization.

+*Note: To ensure confidentiality, only public or educational datasets are showcased here.
+Real-world client data from freelance or independent work is not included.*

 ---